marvinabum1998/Bulls-and-Cows-Android/README.md

 # Bulls-and-Cows-Android
-This is the repository of the Bulls and Cow game, created for the android platform and contains blockchain integration.
+This is the repository of the Bulls and Cows game, created for the android platform and contains blockchain integration.

 To-do list:
 - Port the application over to Android Studio (in progress)